OSGeo/grass-website/content/news/2022_05_20_Result_student_grant_Linda_Kladivova.md

 would completely transform the work in the software and break down the established habits.
-Remembering a great experience from 2020, I eventually decided to create a mock-up graphic design, which was then the basis for a successful application to the next Google Summer of Code (GSoC).
+Remembering a great experience from 2020, I eventually decided to create a mock-up graphic design, which was then the basis for a successful application to the next GSoC.

 <a href="/images/gallery/gui/grass8_single_window_startupGUI.jpg">
   <img src="/images/gallery/gui/grass8_single_window_startupGUI.jpg"